 This department offers graduate students an extensive education in many areas in computer science.
-Its faculty members are engaged in research and cutting-edge advancements in computer science, and they teach a high percentage of courses in the department, giving graduate students individual attention.
-Students who graduate with advanced degrees in computer science have high job placement, and as computers are so crucial to nearly every industry, continued growth in computer science careers is expected in the future.
-Additionally, the MS in computer science at USU is the only graduate degree in computer science offered via distance education and available through evening classes, allowing working professionals to obtain a master’s degree.
+Its faculty members are engaged in research and cutting-edge advancements in computer science and they teach the graduate courses in the department giving graduate students individual attention.
+Students who graduate with advanced degrees in computer science have high job placement and, as computers are crucial to nearly every industry, continued growth in computer science careers is expected in the future.
+Additionally, the MS in computer science at USU is offered via distance education and available through evening classes allowing working professionals to obtain a master's degree.

-There are four areas of research focus for graduate students and faculty within the department:
+There are six areas of research focus for graduate students and faculty within the department:

-- Software Systems: This is a broad area of computer science that covers every aspect of software development, with the goal to create more sophisticated, reliable, and secure software.
+- Software systems: This is a broad area of computer science that covers every aspect of software development, with the goal to create more sophisticated, reliable, and secure software.
 USU researchers specialize in distributed computing, software engineering, and databases.

-The Master of Computer Science (MCS) is a terminal degree with coursework requirements similar to the PhD, but lacking the PhD’s requirement for original research.
+The Master of Computer Science (MCS) is a terminal degree with coursework requirements similar to the MS, but lacking the MS's requirement for original research.

-- MS - Logan Campus , Regional Campuses (Beaver, Bicknell, Blanding, Brigham City, Castle Dale, Cortez, Delta, Ephraim, Heber, Junction, Kanab, Kaysville, Milford, Moab, Montezuma Creek, Monticello, Monument Valley, Nephi, Orem, Price, Richfield, Roosevelt (Uintah Basin), Salt Lake, St George, Tooele, Tremonton, USU Eastern (Price), Vernal (Uintah Basin), Wendover
+- MS - Logan, Beaver, Bicknell, Blanding, Brigham City, Castle Dale, Cedar City, Cortez (CO), Delta, Ephraim, Heber City, Junction, Kanab, Kaysville, Moab, Montezuma Creek, Monticello, Monument Valley, Nephi, Orem, Panguitch, Park City, Richfield, Roosevelt (Uintah Basin), Salt Lake, St George, Tooele, Tremonton, USU Eastern (Price), Vernal (Uintah Basin), Wendover

 Careers in computer science can be categorized into the following four areas: